 Your Wi-Fi connection is notoriously unstable

 This, in itself, doesn’t always automatically mean malware.
-We all lose our Wi-Fi on a regular basis, and restarting the router usually fixes it in a jiffy.
-But if it’s turning off multiple times a day, maybe there might be something else at play here.
+We all experience slow or unstable Wi-Fi from time to time, and restarting the router usually fixes it in a jiffy.
+But if your connection keeps slowing down or dropping speed multiple times a day, there might be something else at play here.

 Suspicious installed apps are appearing